Solar eclipses on the Moon: Centre of the Earth's shadow

 During the April 1967 lunar eclipse Surveyor 3 took these first pictures of a Solar eclipse from the Moon's surface.
 They are also the first photographs of a body other than the Moon eclipsing the Sun.

 While the Earth receives a small portion of the Moon's umbra during total solar eclipses, the Moon's near side is usually entirely covered by the Earth's umbra during total solar eclipses.
 Some total and all partial eclipses have at most half or a part of the Moon being in the Earth's umbra.

 Unlike the Earth, whose umbral shadow appears black, as the Moon has no atmosphere, the surface appears not just black but red and brown, according to the Danjon scale.
 This is because the only sunlight available is refracted through the Earth's atmosphere on the edges of the Earth, forming an atmospheric ring.

 Temperatures during long totality

-The mid-infrared image of the Moon was taken during the September 1996 lunar eclipse by the SPIRIT-III instrument aboard the orbiting Midcourse Space Experiment (MSX) satellite.
-On the Moon, they are seen as solar eclipses.
-At these wavelengths, MSX was able to characterise the thermal (heat) distribution of the lunar surface during the eclipse.
+The mid-infrared image of the Moon taken during the September 1996 lunar eclipse by the SPIRIT-III instrument aboard the orbiting Midcourse Space Experiment (MSX) satellite.
 The brightest regions are the warmest, and the darkest areas are the coolest.
-The well-known crater Tycho is the bright object to the south of the centre.
-Numerous other craters are also seen as bright spots, indicating that their temperature is higher than in the surrounding dark mare.

-During eclipses with long totality, temperatures plunge on the moon but not in many of its seas.
+During eclipses with long totality, temperatures plunge on the moon but not in many of its maria.
 However, in some areas, the temperatures remain high.
 This especially applies to Oceanus Procellarum and Mare Tranquillitatis and mid to large craters, especially those with basalt floors and mostly in the middle portion of the Moon, some young craters, and a few distant large craters, notably Tycho (located at 43.31°S).
 Some craters are slightly cooler but as warm as the surface and warmer than areas outside the basins such as Copernicus and Langrenus.